Chart Color Schemes

 Development

-This higher level of development supports good buyer choice and helps maintain existing property values.
+Comparatively, Redlynch has slightly more development than the rest of Queensland, with 20.0% above the regional average per person over the past five years.
+This maintains good buyer choice and supports existing property values.
 However, building activity has slowed in recent years.
-The majority of new developments consist of detached dwellings (98.0%), with townhouses or apartments making up the remaining 2.0%, reflecting Redlynch's traditional low-density character focused on family homes.
-With approximately 155 people per dwelling approval, Redlynch exhibits characteristics of a low-density area.
-According to AreaSearch's latest quarterly estimate, the population is forecasted to grow by around 1,535 residents through to 2041.
-Given current development rates, new housing supply should comfortably meet demand, providing favorable conditions for buyers and potentially supporting population growth beyond current projections.
+The area's dwelling approvals consist of 98.0% detached dwellings and 2.0% townhouses or apartments, preserving its traditional low-density character focused on family homes.
+With approximately 178 people per dwelling approval, Redlynch exhibits characteristics of a low-density area.
+According to AreaSearch's latest quarterly estimate, the population is forecasted to grow by 1,263 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing favorable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development